Ellam Inba Mayyam: Plot

 Pazhani and Velu, two country bumpkins, arrive at Chennai in search of a job.
 They end up getting conned the very first day and lose all their meager possessions.
-The next day, each man decides to go his own way in search of a job and both agree to meet up in the evening to share prospects.
+The next day, each man decides to go his own way in search of a job, and both agree to meet up in the evening to share prospects.
 Velu manages to enter the service of Kailasa Mudaliyar who is a building contractor and eventually becomes his personal servant.
 Meanwhile, Pazhani gets a job at a hotel and eventually starts to develop feelings for his boss's daughter Savitri.
 Although Pazhani picks up the knack of living in a city, Velu remains the same old innocent fellow, loyal to his employer.

-A businessman visits Mudaliyar and brings with him illegal gold biscuits worth Rs.
-12 lakh.
+A businessman visits Mudaliyar and brings with him illegal gold biscuits worth ₹12 lakh.
 Mudaliyar warns the businessman about venturing out with the gold and asks him to stay in his house.
-Later that day, Mudaliyar steals gold worth Rs.
-10 lakh when the businessman is away.
+Later that day, Mudaliyar steals gold worth ₹10 lakh when the businessman is away.
 Velu is unaware of all the dealings and goes about doing his household chores.
-The next day, Mudaliyar rushes the businessman to make a quick deal with a buyer; when he seems too nervous to do it, he sends Velu instead to deliver the remaining gold worth Rs.
-2 lakh and get the cash.
+The next day, Mudaliyar rushes the businessman to make a quick deal with a buyer; when he seems too nervous to do it, he sends Velu instead to deliver the remaining gold worth ₹2 lakh and get the cash.
 The innocent Velu, who is unaware of the trap, proceeds to fulfill his employer's command.
 Meanwhile, Mudaliyar calls the police and informs them about Velu in the car with the gold.
 Policemen give chase and catch up with Velu.
 When they trace the car back to Mudaliyar, he pretends innocence and tricks Velu into owning up for the crime.
 Velu takes the blame, hoping Mudaliyar will save him.
 Instead, he is sentenced to three years in prison.
 It is only then that he realizes that he has been cheated by his employer.